RandyRDavila/GraphCalc/paper.md

 ## Acknowledgements

-The authors gratefully acknowledge David Amos and Boris Brimkov for their foundational support during the development of `GraphCalc`.
-David Amos provided early technical insight and design feedback that shaped the architecture of the package, while Boris Brimkov contributed valuable mathematical guidance in selecting and implementing key graph invariants.

-We also thank the referees who provided detailed comments on the manuscript and codebase during the revision process.
-Their feedback significantly improved the quality, clarity, and functionality of both the `GraphCalc` library and this paper.
+The authors thank David Amos and Boris Brimkov for their foundational support during the development of `GraphCalc` and its predecessors.
+We also thank the referees for their valuable feedback, which greatly improved the clarity, functionality, and overall quality of both the library and this paper.

 ## References